Vertigo is horrible.

 You can even have vertigo without having a fear of heights.

-It’s the same trick that works for curing travel sickness, motion sickness and virtual reality sickness too, so listen up if you’re one of the poor souls that suffer from those as well.
+It’s the same trick that works for curing travel sickness, motion sickness, so listen up if you’re one of the poor souls that suffer from those as well.

 Just a side note though, the kind of vertigo we’re talking about here is “height vertigo,” not the one that’s caused by an ear infection.
 If you have that other kind, just go to your doctor and they’ll sort it out.